 Ringing was not Robinson's only skill.
 He was also a proficient wood carver, and while at Drayton had carved the organ case, the choir stalls and bench ends.
 He was part way through carving a chancel screen when he died.

-Peal board for FE Robinson's funeralA peal in Robinson's memory, rung three days after his death, is commemorated by one of the five peal boards hanging in the tower at All Saints Wokingham.
+Peal board for FE Robinson's funeralA peal in Robinson's memory, rung three days after his death, is recorded by one of the five peal boards hanging in the tower at All Saints Wokingham.
 His grave is under a large cedar tree.
 He is buried along with his wife Mary Caroline and his daughter Vera, who rang at All Saints into the '70s, and ran a team of handbell ringers when she lived in Murdoch Road.
 Alongside is a similar grave, but whose matt surface bears extensive lichen, unlike the polished stone of the first grave.
 Here are buried three other members of the family: Grace Robinson, and her sisters Constance Mary Spon and Caroline, but the grave records no dates for any of them.
-Click on the pictures below to see larger versions.
+Click on the thumbnails pictures at the end of this page to see larger versions.

 Cedar tree